Open quantum battery in three-dimensional rotating black hole spacetime: Introduction

-This work investigates the dissipation dynamics of an open quantum battery under the background of a three-dimensional BTZ black hole \cite{banados1992black}.
+Motivated by the above considerations, we study the dissipative dynamics of an open quantum battery in the background of a three-dimensional rotating BTZ black hole.
 The quantum battery is modeled as a two-level system coupled to the external massless scalar field.
 By focusing on dissipative dynamics, the charging performance of the battery is analyzed to investigate the interplay between the thermodynamics of quantum systems and gravitational effects.
-Specifically, we investigate the influence of black hole rotation on the charging performance by varying energy level spacing and charging amplitude.
-Our results show that when the energy level spacing is smaller than the charging amplitude, dissipation under Dirichlet boundary conditions in the extremal black hole scenario significantly enhances both energy storage capacity and charging power.
+Specifically, we explore how the rotation of black holes affects the charging dynamics and overall performance of quantum battery compared with the static BTZ case.
+Our results show that when the energy level spacing is smaller than the charging amplitude, dissipation for Dirichlet boundary conditions in the extremal black hole scenario significantly enhances both energy storage capacity and charging power.
 Furthermore, an analysis of energy flow demonstrates that increased black hole rotation speeds reduce the proportion of energy extracted from vacuum fluctuations.

 The organization of the paper is as follows.
 In Sec. \ref{Sec.2}, we introduce the open quantum battery model.
 In Sec. \ref{Sec.3}, we introduce the rotating BTZ black hole and derive the charging dynamics of an open quantum battery in this background.
 Based on the derived dynamics expression, we analyze the effect of dissipation on the average energy and charging power of the quantum battery.
 Finally, our conclusions are given in Sec. \ref{Sec.4}.